Nine Potential Rheumatoid Arthritis Causes

-With contributions from Lana.
+With contributions from Lana and Effie.

 The Role of Genetics

 One theory is that genes and genetics are a factor.
-It can be difficult to say if this means RA specifically is passed down, or an umbrella of autoimmune diseases are passed from one generation to another, as very often autoimmune diseases in general run in families.
+It can be difficult to say if this means RA is explicitly passed down or an umbrella of autoimmune diseases is passed from one generation to another.

 There is also some evidence that RA itself runs in families, but this hasn’t been easy to pinpoint for a variety of reasons.
-Namely, because RA can be difficult to diagnose, there may be people who don’t know they have the disease or have a propensity for it.
+Namely, because RA can be challenging to diagnose, there may be people who don’t know they have the disease or have a propensity for it.

 There are also some theories to suggest that while genes do play a part, they are not the be all and end all of having the disease.
 Instead, some doctors believe that genes make a person susceptible to the disease, but that they can only get it due to outside factors.

 The society also states that there isn’t one specific environmental factor that causes RA on its own.

 Researchers have identified gut bacteria that may trigger RA.
-A type of intestinal bacteria called Prevotella copri has been linked to the onset of RA, this according to researchers from NYU Langone Medical Center and New York University School of Medicine.
+A type of intestinal bacteria called Prevotella copri has been linked to the onset of RA, according to researchers from NYU Langone Medical Center and New York University School of Medicine.

 A 2016 study from Johns Hopkins suggests the bacteria that causes gum inflammation can start a chain of events leading to the development of RA.

 This is a common dental procedure, especially in the United States.
 There have been controversies attached to this as many doctors and researchers, either agree or disagree with this claim.